Story House History

 Story House was rebuilt in 1970 at the current location.
 In 1994, it was expanded and renovated.
 It serves as the home of the Facilities & Campus Services department on the Claremont McKenna College campus.
 The students visit Story House weekly if not daily seeking assistance with their dorms, looking for help with their keys or picking up their mail at the student mailroom.
 Both students and staff alike, still think of it as the central point of identity and reference for the campus.

-Story taken directly from Commerce and Civilization Claremont McKenna College, The First Fifty Years, 1946-1996//Kevin Starr
+Story taken directly from Commerce and Civilization: Claremont McKenna College, The First Fifty Years, 1946-1996, by Kevin Starr